miloszmisiek/ci-pp4-one_team/README.md

 [Back to contents](#contents)

 ## Credits
-1. Models are based on project [Issue Tracker](https://github.com/IuliiaKonovalova/issue_tracker) created by my good friends [Juliia Konovalova](https://github.com/IuliiaKonovalova) and [Aleksei Konovalov](https://github.com/lexach91).
+1. Models are based on the project [Issue Tracker](https://github.com/IuliiaKonovalova/issue_tracker) created by my good friends [Juliia Konovalova](https://github.com/IuliiaKonovalova) and [Aleksei Konovalov](https://github.com/lexach91).
-2. Inspiration for selected views and README file comes from project [Cool School](https://github.com/IuliiaKonovalova/school_app) by [Juliia Konovalova](https://github.com/IuliiaKonovalova).
+2. Inspiration for selected views and README file comes from the project [Cool School](https://github.com/IuliiaKonovalova/school_app) by [Juliia Konovalova](https://github.com/IuliiaKonovalova).
 3. Fixed bug with static files directory from [Stack Overflow](https://stackoverflow.com/questions/67698211/getting-get-static-css-base-css-http-1-1-404-1795-error-for-static-files)
-4. Tables styling come from [css-tricks.com](https://css-tricks.com/responsive-data-tables/)
+4. Tables styling comes from [css-tricks.com](https://css-tricks.com/responsive-data-tables/)
 5. Sorting function used in tables comes from [W3Schools](https://www.w3schools.com/howto/howto_js_sort_table.asp)
 6. SelectWithDisabled widget comes from [djangosnippets](https://djangosnippets.org/snippets/2453/)
 7. Favicon generated using [favicon.cc](https://www.favicon.cc/)
-8. Scroll on top button comes from [W3Schools](https://www.w3schools.com/howto/howto_js_scroll_to_top.asp)
+8. Scroll on the top button comes from [W3Schools](https://www.w3schools.com/howto/howto_js_scroll_to_top.asp)
 9. Header, footer and dropdown background was copied from [SheCodes](https://gradients.shecodes.io/gradients/825).

 [Back to contents](#contents)

 ## Acknowledgments
-1. My girlfriend for being my biggest supporter throught the entire time!
+1. My girlfriend for being my biggest supporter throughout the entire time!
 2. A very big thanks to my friends [Juliia Konovalova](https://github.com/IuliiaKonovalova) and [Aleksei Konovalov](https://github.com/lexach91) for all the help, guidance and sharing their experience with me.
 You guys are the best!
 3. My mentor [Samantha Dartnall](https://www.linkedin.com/in/samantha-dartnall/) for guidance and support on the project.